 Sarah Jane Scouten‘s third full-length album “When the Bloom Falls From the Rose” is a wonderful mix of country and folk styles.
 Featuring ten original songs, ranging in style from classic honky tonk to indie-folk, alongside two fairly unknown traditional Western Canadian songs discovered on crackly recordings in university archives and given new life through Scouten’s haunting arrangements, the album was recorded in Toronto at Revolution Recording with veteran Canadian producer Andre Wahl (Hawksley Workman, Jill Barber, Gina Horswood).
 For more information visit sarahjanescouten.com.

 10. Martin Harley & Daniel Kimbro, Static In The Wires (February 13 2017)

-Welsh born lap steel wizard Martin Harley has been creating quite a stir for his live shows, witnessed on his great album with stand-up bassist Daniel Kimbro, “Live From Southern Ground” (2015, Del Mundo Records).
+Welsh born lap guitar wizard Martin Harley (Martin plays a 100 year Weissenborn Hawaiian acoustic lap guitar) has been creating quite a stir for his live performances, witnessed on his great album with stand-up bassist Daniel Kimbro, “Live From Southern Ground” (2015, Del Mundo Records).
 His studio album follow-up “Static In The Wires” features 14 time Grammy winner Jerry Douglas (Ray Charles, Eric Clapton, Dolly Parton), Derek Mixon (Chris Stapleton, Sam Lewis) and Micah Hulsher (Alabama Shakes).
 Visit Martin Harley online at martinharley.com.